Australia's Westpac dumps PwC as auditor after 55 years

 A PwC Australia spokesperson said the firm understood the board's decision and was proud of its time as Westpac's auditor.

-Westpac paid PwC about A$34 million ($22 million) in audit and audit-related fees in financial year 2023, roughly 1% of the local consultancy's A$3.4 billion in revenue that year.
+Westpac paid PwC about A$34 million ($22 million) in audit and audit-related fees in the 2023 financial year, roughly 1% of the local consultancy's A$3.4 billion in revenue that year.

 Since coming to light in January, the tax plan scandal has forced out PwC Australia's chief executive and a string of senior partners, prompted public- and private-sector clients to freeze ties and entangled big-name customers including Alphabet's GOOGL.O Google, Uber Technologies UBER.N and Facebook owner Meta Platforms META.O.